JuliaActuary/JuliaActuary.org/benchmarks.md

 ## The Life Modeling Problem

 Inspired by the discussion in the [ActuarialOpenSource](https://github.com/actuarialopensource) GitHub community discussion, folks started submitted solutions to what someone referred to as the "Life Modeling Problem".
-This user [submitted a short snippet](https://github.com/orgs/actuarialopensource/teams/common-room/discussions/5) for consideraton of a representative problem.
+This user [submitted a short snippet](https://github.com/orgs/actuarialopensource/teams/common-room/discussions/5) for consideration of a representative problem.

 ### Benchmarks

-After the orignal user submitted a proposal, others chimed in and submitted versions in their favorite languages.
+After the original user submitted a proposal, others chimed in and submitted versions in their favorite languages.
 I have collected those versions, and run them on a consistent set of hardware.

-Some submissions were excluded becuase from the benchmarks they involved an entirely different approach, such as [memoizing](https://en.wikipedia.org/wiki/Memoization) the function calls[^1].
+Some submissions were excluded because from the benchmarks they involved an entirely different approach, such as [memoizing](https://en.wikipedia.org/wiki/Memoization) the function calls[^1].

 ```
 Times are nanoseconds: